 We know based on research that newborn babies, if they are given a full feeding, need to eat about every 2.5- 3 hours.
 So, just make an effort to get your baby a full feeding when they eat, rather than letting them nurse for 5 minutes and fall back asleep.

-I actually cover full feedings more in depth in my sleep training guide and you can read the full feedings chapter for free by clicking the button below.
+I actually cover full feedings more in depth in my sleep training guide and you can snag it right here.

 Your baby generally takes 1.5 hour long naps throughout the day, but suddenly wakes after 45 minutes crying loudly!
 Since this is unusual, you know to go in there and check on her.
 When you pick her up, she has some gas and eventually a bowel movement, and you determine she was not hungry, but rather experiencing some indigestion pain.